Tar and Chip Driveway

 DEAR L.A.: You bet they are possible.
 That's the exact type of driveway I have.
 Locally they are called tar and chip.
 Some other installers refer to them as seal chip or shoot and chip.
 No matter what you call them they are a dynamic, beautiful surface.
 I happened to use two distinctive brown gravels, one from the Meramec River in Missouri and one from an Indiana location.
 Quite possibly this stone or a similar one is available in your city.

-Tar and chip surfaces were standard fare on virtually every highway in the USA prior to 1935.
+Tar and chip surfaces are still used in many parts of the USA.
+This method of paving was standard fare on virtually every highway in the USA prior to 1935.
 Central mixed blacktop technology was just beginning at this time.
-Tar and chip surfaces are a wonderful alternative that is unfortunately being left by the side of the road.
+Tar and chip surfaces are a wonderful alternative that is, unfortunately, being left by the side of the road.

 Get the best-looking Tar and Chip Driveway around!
 Use my Asphalt/Blacktop/Tar & Chip Installation & Repair Checklist and learn what to ask your contractor.
 I offer a 100% Money Back Guarantee.